-Follow the Drexel Undergraduate Student Association on Facebook and Instagram, @drexelusga, and CEEP, @drexelvotes.
+Follow the Drexel Undergraduate Student Association on Facebook and Instagram @drexelusga, and follow Drexel University's student fellows with the Campus Election Engagement Project @drexelvotes.
 You may also use and follow the hashtags #studentsvote and #drexelvotes to find updates on social media about campus voter engagement.

 Staff Leave Time for Voting

 Through the Civic Engagement Leave Policy, benefit-eligible professional staff members receive up to 16 hours of paid time each year to use for civic engagement activities, including one hour of paid time off to vote.
-Nonpartisan voter engagement activities such as staffing voter registration drives or Election Day polling places are also approved under this policy.
+Should you elect to take this benefit for voting, please record the time as “Civic Engagement Time” in your time sheet or leave report.
+Nonpartisan voter engagement activities such as staffing voter registration drives or Election Day polling places are also allowed under this policy but must go through the approval process described in the policy.
 Please note that under Drexel's Code of Conduct Policy, employees may not use this time to engage in partisan political activities such as campaigning or engagement in protests, petitions, lobbying activities or strikes.

-Inspired by the University's commitment to civic engagement, the Drexel Votes coalition is chaired by the Office of Government and Community Relations and the Lindy Center for Civic Engagement, with contributions and support from the Dornsife Center for Neighborhood Partnerships, Drexel Hillel, Drexel Libraries, Drexel IT, Finance and Administrative Services, Pennoni Honors College, Student Life, Undergraduate Student Government Association, University Communications, and Vision 2020.
+Inspired by the University's commitment to civic engagement, the Drexel Votes coalition is chaired by the Office of Government and Community Relations and the Lindy Center for Civic Engagement, with contributions and support from the Antoinette Westphal College of Media Arts & Design BRIDGE Scholars Program, the Dornsife Center for Neighborhood Partnerships, Drexel Hillel, Drexel Libraries, Drexel IT, Finance and Administrative Services, Pennoni Honors College, Student Life, Undergraduate Student Government Association, University Marketing and Communications, and VisionForward.
 The coalition is focused on increasing the number of students who participate in the electoral process.